salilab/IHMValidation/README.md

 - `templates`  all HTML templates for static HTML reports, PDF files and supplementary table

-- `templates_for_flask`  all HTML templates for dynamic HTML reports

 - `tests`  tests for classes

 - `example_sas`  example script to create validation reports for SAS data